Guidelines for camping at Kawakawa Bay

 Leave no trace

-This means leaving literally nothing.
-No leftover chicken bones, fruit peel, seeds or cores, cans, bottles, wrappers, plastic, bits of string, clothing, nothing.
-No trace means no trace, so pack out everything you brought in with you including rubbish.
-Don’t throw anything in the toilet, the lake, or the bush, and don’t bury anything.
-If you spot any rubbish that someone else has dropped accidentally, grab it and take that out with you too.
+Leave no trace means leaving literally nothing behind.
+No leftover food scraps (including chicken bones, fruit peel, seeds, or cores), no cans, bottles, wrappers, plastic, string, or clothing.
+Pack out everything you bring in.
+Don’t throw anything into the toilet, the lake, or the bush, and don’t bury anything.
+If you spot rubbish that someone else has accidentally dropped, please pick it up and take it out with you.

 Do not clear any bush

-There are plenty of camping spots and clearings, don't take it upon yourself to clear more bush or “make more space”.
-It's this sort of behaviour that gets crags closed.
-If you can’t find an empty clearing, look around and ask one of the other groups if you can set up with them, there’s usually room to share.
+There are plenty of established camping spots and clearings.
+Please don’t take it upon yourself to clear more bush or “make more space.”
+This type of behaviour is one of the fastest ways access issues arise.
+If you can’t find an empty clearing, ask another group if you can share, there’s usually room, and cooperation goes a long way.

-While it may be tempting to take a shortcut from your campsite to the next, or out to the main track, or to a cliff, over a very short time this erodes the soil and degrades the bush.
+While it may be tempting to take a shortcut from cliff to cliff or between campsites, over a very short time this erodes the fragile soil and isolates and degrades the bush.
 Stick to one established trail in and out from a campsite or to the beach.
-Stay on the main bike trail and established cliff trails to get to and from anywhere.
+Tracks to cliffs are well marked and signposted, stay on them.
+Some old tracks and shortcuts have been deliberately blocked or roped off to control erosion, please do not use or clear these.

 Do not build structures

-Leave no trace also means not building camp structures – do not build seats, signs, boards, tables, shelters, don’t dig holes – you name it, it’s not good.
-Don’t scavenge for building materials in the bush, don’t move gravel off the beach, and never cut, break or trample live trees or plants.
-No trace means no trace, other than an empty space where your tent was.
-If you want camp furniture, bring it in with you and take it out when you leave.
-If you are attaching anything to a tree – hammocks, tarps, etc – remember to pad the tree bark for protection from abrasion.
+Leave no trace also means not building camp structures.
+Do not build seats, signs, tables, shelters, or dig holes.
+Don’t scavenge for building materials in the bush, move gravel off the beach, or cut, break, or trample live trees or plants.
+When you leave, there should be no evidence you were there other than an empty space where your tent was.
+If you want camp furniture, bring it with you and take it home.
+If attaching hammocks or tarps to trees, remember to pad the tree bark for protection from abrasion.

 No fires, anywhere, ever

-There is a total fire ban at all seasons – whether on the beach, at the main clearing, in campsites or in the bush.
-The last thing we want is the bush (or people) burned and this beautiful location wrecked.
-Bring in controlled cookers, never light an open fire.
-If you see anyone with an open fire, politely ask them to put it out.
+There is a total fire ban year-round on the beach, in campsites, at the main clearing, and in the bush.
+Bring controlled cookers only and never light an open fire.
+If you see anyone with an open fire, please politely ask them to put it out.
+Fires pose a serious risk to people, the bush, and future access.

 Be cool